Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Resolution study

 \section{Resolution study}

-Figure~\ref{fig:mean_res} shows the time evolution of the mean internal and kinetic energies for $V=1.0$ and $\zeta=2/3$.
+Figure~\ref{fig:mean_res} shows the time evolution of the mean internal (a) and kinetic (a) energies for $V=1.0$ and $\zeta=2/3$.
 For this particular case we performed simulations with $256^3$, $512^3$, and $1024^3$ grid cells.
 Within statistical variations due to the randomness of the forcing, the energies saturate at comparable levels.
 This implies that dissipation and cooling are insensitive to numerical resolution (see also \cite{Schmidt2006,Schmidt2011}).

 The resolution dependence of the total transfer functions is shown in Fig.~\ref{fig:transf_res}.
-The kinetic and internal energy transfer functions, $\T{UU}^\shellK$ and $\T{SS}^\shellK$, are qualitatively similar.
+In this case, we also computed the energy transfer due to the forcing, $\mathcal{F}^\shellK \equiv \T{FU}^\shellK$ in eq.~\eqref{eq:RateEkin_shell} (see also \cite{Grete2017a}).
+Figure~\ref{fig:transf_res} (a,b,c) shows that the contribution of forcing is significant in comparison to non-linear kinetic energy transfer for wavenumbers lower than about $20$.
+For small wave numbers, the forcing dominates and $\T{tot}^\shellK\simeq -\T{FU}^\shellK$ (this can be seen in panel (a) for the highest resolution).
+The kinetic and internal energy transfer functions, $\T{UU}^\shellK$ (d,e,f) and $\T{SS}^\shellK$ (g,h,i), are qualitatively similar.
 However, an important feature that clearly changes with resolution is the location of the positive peaks.
 Particularly for the advective components, the peaks are shifted to the left as the range of numerically resolved wavenumbers decreases.
 This demonstrates that these peaks are coupled to the numerical dissipation scale, as explained in Section~\ref{sec:numericalTransfer}.
 The compressive components, on the other hand, are less affected by the grid resolution (at least for resolutions $512^3$ and $1024^3$), which suggests a physical origin of the maximum.
 For resolutions below $1024^3$, the total transfer is positive down to low wavenumbers.
 As a consequence, there is no wavenumber interval qualifying as inertial subrange according to the criterion defined in Section~\ref{sec:numericalTransfer}.
-This is also reflected by the transfers $\T{SU}^\shellK$ and $\T{SU}^\shellK$, which are relatively weak in the inertial subrange for the highest resolution.
+This is also reflected by the transfers $\T{SU}^\shellK$ and $\T{SU}^\shellK$ (j,k,l), which are relatively weak in the inertial subrange for the highest resolution.
 For $512^3$, the minima (of the absolute values) at $k\approx 10$ are only marginal and they disappear completely for the lowest resolution.
 This supports the proposition of \cite{Aluie2011} that pressure-dilation effects causing exchange of kinetic and internal energy should be weak in the inertial subrange.

 The resulting energy spectrum functions are plotted in Fig.~\ref{fig:spect_res}.
 The dissipative cutoff of the spectra shows the expected dependence on the numerical resolution.
 Even at intermediate wavenumbers, the spectra hardly converge as an inertial subrange only begins to emerge for $1024^3$ grids.
 This highlights the difficulty of applying power-law fits based on the appearance of the spectrum functions.
 One could certainly determine fits also for the lower resolutions.
 Depending on the chosen wavenumber range, this would result in significantly different slopes.
 It can also be seen that the bottleneck effect tends to become stronger with increasing resolution.
 These difficulties in establishing inertial range scalings were also reported in \cite{Kritsuk2007,Federrath2013} for resolutions up to $4096^3$.